huzaifsayed/ibm-watson-personality-insights-flask/README.md

-# IBM Watson Personality Insights API with Flask for Prediction using Text
+# IBM Watson Personality Insights API with Flask for Prediction Personality Traits using Text

 This app can can run on Flask using IBM Watson Personality Insights API Credentials.